ursatile/css4eng/01-04-tools-and-workflows.md

 The reason why `outline` and `background-color` are so useful for this is that they don't affect the layout of the page.
 If we make an element larger, or draw a CSS `border` around it - we'll learn about borders in the next section - that actually changes the size of that element; the browser then has to adapt the layout, and in some cases that can actually make the bug you're looking for disappear completely.
 Stick to `outline` and `background-color`, and the layout doesn't change; it just gets easier to see where it's all coming from.

+There's one more tool I want to share with you all, before we start diving into the mechanics of CSS itself, that's caniuse.com

 ## caniuse.com

-HTML and CSS are constantly evolving,
+HTML and CSS are constantly evolving.
+Proposals evolve into recommendations, recommendations get implemented in pre-